open-component-model/ocm-website/content/en/docs/context.md

-Most prominently, with the general un-alignment of how software is defined and managed, it is not possible without additional overhead (like setting up even more processes and tools on top) to manage the complete lifecycle of all solutions, services or individual deployment artifacts running in any given landscape.
+Most prominently, with the general un-alignment of how software is defined and managed, it is not possible without additional overhead (like setting up even more processes and tools on top) to manage the complete lifecycle of all solutions, services or individual deployment artefacts running in any given landscape.
 Even worse, when trying to set up new landscapes, it becomes a nightmare to successfully orchestrate, deploy and configure the needed software components in the new environments.